jadebustos/ocp-science/hands-on-lab-script/applications/ml.md

 * Cats
 * Dogs

 This notebook is a modified version of the [image_classifier notebook](https://github.com/gsurma/image_classifier).
+This notebook is a [Convolutional Neural Network Image classifier](https://en.wikipedia.org/wiki/Convolutional_neural_network).

 When the application is running you will have to do: